CADS – Counselling Services

 DBT is a contract between the client and clinician and is usually for 1-2 years with a mid-point review.

-Rainbow support Group (Group ran at Central site only)
+Rainbow Support Group (Group run at Central site only)

 This an open group where you can get support from other gay, lesbian, bisexual, takataapui, fa’afafine, transgender and intersex people who are experiencing issues around their substance use.